 Wood chips, off cuts and other wood-based waste from its own manufacturing processes represent an important energy source for Ekornes.
-Together with externally sourced wood pellets, this generated 19.7 GWh of bioenergy for heating Ekornes's plants in 2012.
-At the same time as the use of bioenergy increased compared with 2011, consumption of oil was reduced, and the goal for 2013 is a further reduction in oil consumption.
+Together with externally sourced wood pellets, this generated 17.8 GWh of bioenergy for heating Ekornes's plants in 2013.
 In addition to using wood-based waste for energy recovery, Ekornes also recycles other materials.
 Hides are an extremely valuable raw material, which Ekornes works hard to make maximum use of.
 Any leather off cuts which cannot be used for furniture production are sold.
 Another important raw material is waste from foam plastic production, which is recycled in-house.
-Only one per cent of the waste is classified as hazardous, and 1.5 per cent was sent to landfills.
+1.9 per cent of the waste is classified as hazardous, and 1.6 per cent was sent to landfills.